 (1) Capital assets used in governmental activities are not financial resources and are not reported under the modified accrual basis of accounting.

-(2) Compensated absences are not due and payable in the current period and are not reported under the modified accrual basis of accounting.
+(2) Compensated absences and pension liability are not due and payable in the current period and are not reported under the modified accrual basis of accounting.